Emergency Notification Policy

 Daily Crime Log and Crime Reporting

 The UNCSA Department of Police and Public Safety collects and maintains all crime data in the UNCSA police jurisdiction and in all associated areas, as specified by the Clery Act.
-Each year the Clery crime statistics are updated and the last 3 years of crime data published in accordance with the Clery definitions and guidelines.
-See Section in this Handbook on ANNUAL REPORT OF CLERY CRIME STATISTICS for the current Clery crime statistics.
+Each year the Clery crime statistics are updated and the last three years of crime data published in accordance with the Clery definitions and guidelines.
+See the ANNUAL REPORT OF CLERY CRIME STATISTICS for the current Clery crime statistics.

 Timely Crime Alerts